JuliaData/DataFrames.jl/docs/src/man/reshaping_and_pivoting.md

 │ 6   │ setosa        │ 6     │ 1.7         │ 0.4        │ 5.4         │ 3.9        │
 ```

-If you pass `view=true` to `stack` then you get a data frame whose columns are views into the original wide data frame.
+Passing `view=true` to `stack` returns a data frame whose columns are views into the original wide data frame.
 Here is an example:

 ```jldoctest reshape
 julia> d = stack(iris, view=true);